 Did you know Byron Bay is also home to the famous Hollywood celebrities like Chris Hemsworth and Matt Damon?

 Even though Byron Bay can be visited throughout the year, the best time to visit Byron Bay is during the months of September to November as the temperatures are pleasant.
+You need at least 5 days to explore Byron Bay and beyond.

 How to get to Byron Bay?